dittowords/ditto-react/README.md

 ## Source

-phe React provider takes structured JSON outputs from Ditto as the source.
+The React provider takes structured JSON outputs from Ditto as the source.
 These can be linked and automatically updated via [our API/CLI](https://github.com/dittowords/cli), or exported manually via the Ditto web app.

 If you're using manual exports from the Ditto web app, turn on Developer Mode in the toolbar of project you're working from to generate API IDs.
 Then, export your file formatted with the IDs into your local directory .